reaper47/webgl-solar-system/README.md

 1. Open a terminal in the project directory
 2. `npm install`
 3. `npm start`
-4. Fire up a broswer to `localhost:1337`
+4. Port number is elite so fire a broswer up to `localhost:1337`
 5. You should see `{"Test":"OK"}` if everything runs as intended
 6. Access `localhost:1337/solar`